MileHacker Logo

 App Use & Timing

-• Local Navigation Apps: Baidu Maps (百度地图) or Gaode Maps (高德地图) for real-time public transport information.
+• Local Navigation Apps: Baidu Maps navigation (百度地图) or Gaode Maps (高德地图) for real-time public transport information.
 Google Maps has limited accuracy.

 • Mobile Payment: Set up WeChat Pay or Alipay transit codes before your trip.
 This leads to seamless and quick travel without needing cash or physical tickets.

-• Avoid Peak Hours: If possible, avoid traveling during peak rush hours (7:00-9:00 AM and 5:00-7:00 PM), especially on coaches, as they might become very crowded.
+• Avoid Peak Hours: If possible, avoid traveling during peak rush hours (7:00-9:00 AM and 5:00-7:00 PM), especially on coaches, as it's possible they become very crowded.

 Important Hubs & Routes